Frequently Asked Questions

 Technical & Privacy

 Yes.
-We use AWS infrastructure with enterprise-grade security.
-Authentication is handled through AWS Cognito, and all connections are encrypted with SSL/TLS.
-We never store passwords directly and follow industry best practices for data protection.
+We use enterprise-grade cloud infrastructure with industry-standard security practices.
+All connections are encrypted with SSL/TLS.
+We never store passwords in plain text and follow industry best practices for data protection.
 Your personal information is never shared with third parties.

 For operational security (OPSEC) reasons, we do not display tail numbers, specific aircraft types, or other sensitive information.
 We only show information that is already publicly available and comply with all DoD guidelines regarding the display of military flight information.
 This helps protect our service members and their missions.